-Being „guerilla“ is their approach to urban development.
-They do not believe that one has to build big to create large value.
-On the contrary, working with existing structures, it often requires just minimal invasive interventions in order to give new meaning to former invisible spaces: Guerilla Architects draw on the untapped potential – the free resources – from the abundance and overproduction of urban society.
+Guerilla Architects is a multi-disciplinary artist collective based in Berlin.
+By focusing their work on spatial interventions and socio-critical art projects, they approach urban development by being „guerilla“.
+This means that great value is not necessarily only created by building on a grand scale.
+On the contrary, by working with existing structures, it often only requires minimally invasive interventions in order to give new meaning to former invisible spaces.
+Guerilla Architects draw on the untapped potential of political, legal und spatial grey zones as well as the free resources which are available due to the abundance and overproduction of urban society.

 Alicia Agustín, Emil Angelov, Peter Behrbohm, Benoit Bovis, Özcan Ertek, Alexis Facca, Basil Fayad, Sami Haddaji, Edwar Hanna, Ramona Heiligensetzer, Wissam Khaled, Helena Knorr, Stephanie Köck, Camille Lacadee, Felipe Lanuza, Richard Le Messurier, Petra Marko, Luca Marinelli, Tabea Mathern, Emilie Peinchaud, Stefanie Pesel, Joanne Pouzenc, Catalina Pollak, Haouika Awâtef Porro, Esther Rizo, Marian Rudhart, Anastasia Sosunova, Natalia Stepanova, Jana Tost, Stephanie Traut, Penny Travlou, Pablo Wendel, Angeliki Zervou